 We adhere to the University's Code of Good Research Conduct.

-We aim to provide clarity regarding the allocation of responsibilities and lines of accountability, and endeavour to make our decision-making processes transparent.
+We aim to provide clarity regarding the allocation of responsibilities and accountability, and to make our decision making processes transparent.
 Our processes will be monitored and reviewed regularly according to best practice.

 5.1 What research does it cover?